 Increasing diversity, equity and inclusion in scholarly communications is a moral imperative.
 In addition, research shows that diverse teams working together and capitalizing on innovative ideas and distinct perspectives outperform homogeneous teams.1 Realizing diverse teams ensures that individuals from diverse backgrounds and life experiences bring different perspectives, creativity, and individual enterprise to address the issues facing our profession.
 There are many benefits that flow from a diverse scholarly publishing ecosystem, including: fostering innovation and problem solving; promoting changes in society; contributing to robust learning environments, worker satisfaction, increased sales potential, and financial performance; improving the quality of market solutions and responsiveness to market needs.2,3,4,5 Importantly, it’s also the right thing to do.

 To ensure sustainability and growth, our industry must commit to long-term efforts to curb the deeply ingrained patterns of exclusion and inequities in our practices, policies, and frameworks.

 Diversity refers to the composition of a group of people from any number of demographic backgrounds: identities (innate and selected); the collective strength of their experiences, beliefs, values, skills, and perspectives; and the historical and ongoing ways in which these groups have been affected by structures of power.
 The variability in a diverse group is apparent in the characteristics we see and hear, as well as through behaviors and expressions that we encounter and experience in our workplaces and organizations.
 Diverse organizations are not by default inclusive.

-Inclusion is the act of establishing philosophies, policies, practices, and procedures to ensure equitable access to opportunities and resources to support individuals in contributing to the organization’s success.
+Inclusion is the act of establishing philosophies, policies, practices, and procedures to ensure equitable access to opportunities and resources that support individuals in contributing to the organization’s success.
 Through encouraging awareness of power structures, creating opportunities for those who have historically been excluded, and attempting to decenter majority culture, inclusion creates infrastructure for allowing the diversity within organizations to exist and thrive in a manner that can enhance innovation and problem solving.
 Inclusive organizations are by definition committed to achieving a sense of belonging for everyone at all levels.